conda/conda-dot-org/blog/2023-05-31-may-releases.md

 ### 🔧 What Got Fixed? 🔧

-The following bug fixes were implemented into the 3.25.0 version of conda-build:
+The following bug fixes were implemented in the 3.25.0 version of conda-build:

 * `tests/commands` can also run in the presence of `run_test.*`.
 * When rendering a recipe that uses the `load_file_data` Jinja2 function, the source is now required.